-The District interprets receive, process or distribute funds under controls to mean collect, manage or use moneys in accordance with systematic measures (such as reviews, checks and balances, methods and procedures) instituted by the District to: (1) conduct business in an orderly and efficient manner, (2) safeguard the District's assets and resources, (3) deter and detect errors, fraud and theft, (4) ensure accuracy and completeness of its accounting data, (5) produce reliable and timely financial and management information, and (6) ensure adherence to the District's policies and procedures.
+The District interprets receive, process or distribute funds under controls to mean collect, manage or use moneys in accordance with systematic measures (such as reviews, checks and balances, methods and procedures) instituted by the District to:

-The District interprets that are insufficient to meet the standards established by the
+(1) conduct business in an orderly and efficient manner, (2) safeguard the District's assets and resources, (3) deter and detect errors, fraud and theft, (4) ensure accuracy and completeness of its accounting data, (5) produce reliable and timely financial and management information, and (6) ensure adherence to the District's policies and procedures.

-Governmental Accounting Standards Board (GASB) in the form of Generally Accepted Accounting Principles (GAAP) to mean that the recording and reporting of financial information for the District will be presented in accordance with the common set of accounting principles, standards and procedures that school districts are required to use to compile their annual financial statements.
+The District interprets that are sufficient to meet the standards established by the Governmental Accounting Standards Board (GASB) in the form of Generally Accepted Accounting Principles (GAAP) to mean that the recording and reporting of financial information for the District will be presented in accordance with the common set of accounting principles, standards, and procedures that school districts are required to use to compile their annual financial statements.

-The District's Board-appointed external audit firm, CliftonLarsonAllen LLP, conducted their audit for the 2022 fiscal year in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+The District's Board-appointed external audit firm, CliftonLarsonAllen LLP, conducted their audit for the 2023 fiscal year in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-The results of the audit were published in the District's 2022 fiscal year Annual Comprehensive Financial Report (ACFR) and Single Audit Report.
-These documents were presented to the Board at the December 13, 2022 meeting.
+The results of the most recent audit were published in the District's 2023 fiscal year Annual Comprehensive Financial Report (ACFR) and Single Audit Report.
+These documents were presented to the Board at the December 12, 2023 meeting.
 Included in the ACFR and Single Audit Report are the external auditors' required communications and reports based on the standards followed.
-During the last completed audit (for the fiscal year ended June 30, 2022), no findings were reported in either internal control over financial reporting or internal control and compliance for major programs.
-Accordingly, the District received unmodified (clean) opinions related to the financial statements as well as compliance for major programs.
+No findings were reported in either internal control over financial reporting or internal control and compliance for major federal grant programs.
+Accordingly, the District received unmodified (clean) opinions related to the financial statements and compliance for major federal grant programs.